This chapter has been published in the book

 However, Socrates surprised Theodorus by not eagerly attacking

-on knowledge since they have set this as their task, and the other
+since they have set this as their task,

 subject was too large to discuss in passing.114